Three alternative interpretations of the evil horn of Daniel 8

 Temple In Jerusalem God’s people In end-time Jerusalem

-Cleansing Before 164 BC After the middle ages Return of Christ
+Cleansing Before 164 BC After the Middle Ages Return of Christ

-OTHER AVAILABLE ARTICLES
+OTHER ARTICLES

-1. says:
+2. says:

 thank i know God is with us